Skip to main content

 Transfer time

-• how long it takes for the recipient to get the money (it could be instant, or take a few minutes, or take up to five business days)
+• how long the money takes to arrive (it could be instant, take a few minutes, or take up to five business days)

 Transfer amount